gideondakore/BankAccount/README.md

 # Bank Account Management System

 A **console-based Java application** built using **Object-Oriented Programming (OOP)** principles and **Maven**.
 The system allows users to manage basic banking operations such as creating accounts, depositing money, withdrawing funds, and viewing account information.
-This project was developed as part of an academic assignment following structured requirements for OOP design and console interaction.
+This project was developed as part of an NSS assignment following structured requirements for OOP design and console interaction.

 ---